MVOSlab-sdstate/PRAG304_Lab/README.md

 ## Notes

-- The folder `PRAG403L Lab3/` appears to be misnamed; it may belong to PRAG304L.
 - Ensure that you have a PDF reader installed to view lab materials.
 - The `.git/` folder contains repository metadata; ignore it if not using version control.